 What You'll Find On This Page

-- How to Get From Zagreb to Split (& Split to Zagreb)
+- How To Get From Zagreb To Split (& Split To Zagreb)

-How to Get From Zagreb to Split (& Split to Zagreb)
+How To Get From Zagreb To Split (& Split To Zagreb)

-Whether you’re flying into Zagreb and looking to get to your destination elsewhere in Croatia, or you’re thinking about exploring the country as a whole, one of the most popular questions asked is how to get from Zagreb to Split, and back again.
+Whether you’re flying into Zagreb and looking to get to your destination elsewhere in Croatia, or you’re thinking about exploring Croatia, one of the most popular questions asked is how to get from Zagreb to Split, and back again.

 So, how exactly do you get from Zagreb to Split, and then how to get from Split to Zagreb?

-How to Get From Zagreb to Split?
-Just Reverse The Instructions to Get From Split to Zagreb!
+How To Get From Zagreb To Split?
+Just Reverse The Instructions To Get From Split To Zagreb!

-We’re going to cover the primary modes of transport to get from both destinations.
-The distance between Zagreb and Split is 408km, which will take you just over 4 hours by road.
+The drive from Zagreb to Split will take you 4 hours along the A1, so it’s a good idea to make a couple of pit stops along the way.
 Of course, you can choose to drive, take the bus, train, plane, or take a private transfer.
 Let’s check each option out, one by one.

-Getting From Zagreb to Split by Car
+Getting From Zagreb To Split By Car

 All you need to do is leave Zagreb and head off on the A1 motorway and follow the signs all the way to Split.
 If there are any road closures along the way, which occasionally happens, then there will be diversions which are clearly marked.
 These may add a little time to your journey, but it shouldn’t be excessive.

 As an alternative, you can choose to go along the Old highway between Zagreb and Split, which was in place before the motorway was built.
-This will take you longer because of speed restrictions, but it is a very pretty drive and is ideal if you have a bit more time and you’re not in a rush to arrive at your destination.
+This will take you longer because of speed restrictions, but it is a beautiful drive and is ideal if you have a bit more time and you’re not in a rush to arrive at your destination.

-Zagreb to Split Bus
+Zagreb To Split Bus

-Buses are comfortable, and most have Wi-Fi onboard, with regular bathroom breaks along the way.
+Buses are comfortable, and some have Wi-Fi onboard, with regular bathroom breaks along the way.
 You can quickly check out departure times and availability online.
 Prices vary according to the bus company you use, and whether you’re going for a return or single journey.

-Private Transfer From Zagreb to Split
+Private Transfer From Zagreb To Split

-Zagreb to Split Train
+Zagreb To Split Train

 It is highly advised to book your train to Split from Zagreb ticket ahead of time, especially from May to September, when the volume of visitors is higher.